OliveiraEdu/d-OSP/Readme.md

 # Open Science Platform

+## Introduction

+This artifact demonstrates the creation and management of user accounts, project accounts, and linked accounts using IPFS and Iroha.

 This is the repository for the project Open Science, on its final form the project will deliver a sample DApp based on:

 - Hyperledger Iroha 1